 There is one key to ensuring your best chance at startup success: “Brutal Honesty.”
 Without that, you likely will not succeed.

-He was always a cheerleader for the troops.
+Yet, he was always a cheerleader for the troops.
 He lauded them for their accomplishments, motivating and encouraging them to strive even harder.
 There was always raucous cheering, reminiscent of the celebrations of a sports team after a big victory.

-However, my General’s tone when we were behind closed doors was another matter entirely.
-When he was with the leaders, the tenor can only be described as “brutally honest.”
-Yes, we must always acknowledge successful actions, but the key is to clearly admit our shortcomings.
+However, my General’s tone behind closed doors was another matter entirely.
+His tenor with the leaders can only be described as “brutally honest.”
+Yes, its important to acknowledge successful actions, but we must also admit our shortcomings.
 This was an overriding imperative in military training and operations.
 Failure isn’t measured in profit or loss; the cost is counted in the lives of those wounded or killed.
 It is “unlimited liability.”
-For a startup, the lives of people might not be at stake, but the survival of the company is.
+For startups, lives might not be at stake, but the survival of the company is.

-- Find and fix the technical problem.
-What was the failure and how do you prevent it from happening again?
+- Find and fix the technical problem – What was the failure and how do you prevent it from happening again?

-- Improve Crew Survivability.
-If it does happen again, how do you mitigate the effects and increase the likelihood of keeping the crew alive.
+- Improve Crew Survivability – If it does happen again, how do you mitigate the effects and increase the likelihood of keeping the crew alive?

-In order to be successful, you must adequately and coherently address problems as they arise.
+In order to be successful, you must adequately address problems as they arise.
 The very first step in that process is “brutal honesty,” particularly with yourself as the founder and leader of your startup company.